mieskolainen/graniitti/README.md

 ## Algorithmic Engine and Monte Carlo Event Generator for High Energy Diffraction

-See VERSION.json for the version information and build passing status
+See VERSION.json for the version information and automatic build status

 ### Installation and introduction at:
 ## www.mv.helsinki.fi/home/mmieskol